vazperale/technical-test-inditex/README.md

     npm run dev
   ```

-### 5  If all is correct, yo can enter in http://localhost:5173/ (or similar, depends of your configuration) and see the app
+### 5  If all is correct, yo can enter in http://localhost:5173/ (or similar, depends of your configuration) and navigate in the app